 Waterways include movement along rivers.
-It also includes movement along the coasts (from port to port along the coastline), and Lake movement (which is across any place on a named lake - Michigan, Huron, Erie, Ontario, Champlain).
+It also include movement along the coasts (from port to port along the coast-line), and Lake movement (which is across any place on a named lake - Michigan, Huron, Erie, Ontario, Champlain).

 Sea Lift (movement) is between two ports, whether directly connected alongside the coast or not.